Jonathan Bailor: Dealing with calories

 Like an egg is 64% fat by weight, the egg is a great source of fat; so whole food, fiber-rich nutritionally dense fats as well low fructose fruits are filling up the balance of your plate.”

 Finally, Jonathan said, “The order of volume: non-starchy vegetables, then nutrient-dense proteins, then whole food fats and low fructose fruits; eat as much of those as you want in that order whenever you want, so that you are too full for starches and sweets and you will heal your body and you will naturally pursue slimness and naturally avoid disease like it has for every other person who has ever lived in any generation prior to the previous three.”

 Jonathan recommended anyone who wants to know more about his work to go to the Smarter Science of Slim website where they have a 28-day program, free daily tips, and free support groups.

 “They can sign up for it, they go to Smarter Science of Slim and that is just a wonderful community.
 Everybody is supportive, people can pose their questions there and even more importantly we have over a million words of free online help content … chances are they have already answered [their questions].”

 His last words summed up the paradigm shift that he wants to occur in the health industry,

 All of these problems we’re experiencing right now did not exist when people just ate things they could find directly in nature which is essentially what I just gave you!

 And what we all will get in The Calorie Myth!

 Thanks again Jonathan Bailor for your time, you can find The Calorie Myth: How to Eat More, Exercise Less, Lose Weight and Live Better at your local bookstore.
 Check it out!

-Find more useful information and full Jonathan Bailor transcript of the interview below!
+Find more useful information and the full Jonathan Bailor transcript of the interview below!